 Yes.
-Proof of low risk of infection due to one of the 3 Gs (getestet=tested, geimpft=vaccinated, genesen=recovered) can be provided in different ways:
+Proof of low risk of infection due to one of the 3 Gs (getestet=tested, geimpft=vaccinated, genesen=recovered) must be provided in different ways:

-A PCR test is valid for 72 hours, while an antigen test is valid for 48 hours.
+- Tested: A PCR test is valid for 48 hours.
+An antigen test is not permitted.

-If you have already been vaccinated, a vaccination certificate is also valid, provided that at least 22 days have passed since the administration of the jab for single-dose vaccinations or that you have already received the second jab of your two-dose vaccination.
+- Vaccinated: If you have already been vaccinated, a vaccination certificate is also valid, provided that at least 22 days have passed since the administration of the jab for single-dose vaccinations or that you have already received the second jab of your two-dose vaccination.

 Can I also make a test on site?